Germinating the seeds

 Getting started -- You may plant each seed in individual, small containers.
 Or you plant them all in a single container, but it may be more difficult to transplant them later.
 Either way, use pots with drainage holes.

-For soil, use a well draining mix high in organic matter.
-A typical mix is 2 parts potting soil to 1 part perlite or coarse sand.
-An alternate mix is 1 part perlite to 1 part coir fiber, with some slow-release fertilizer mixed in.
+For soil, use a well draining mix.
+A typical mix is 2 parts potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
+An alternate mix is 1 part coir fiber to 1 part perlite, with some slow-release fertilizer mixed in.

-The ideal temperature for germination is between 65 to 76 degrees F (18-23°C).
+The ideal temperature for germination is between 65 and 77 degrees F (18-25°C).
 A little cooler at night is ok.
-Avoid letting them get above 80° F (27°C).
+Avoid letting them get above 80° F (27°C) for long periods.
 I recommend placing a minimum/maximum thermometer near the pots.

-Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 or 1/4 strength.
+Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
+After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+Or continue feeding weekly with some dilute liquid fertilizer.

 Transplanting -- When your plants are 2-3 months old, you may gently

 transfer them to a larger pot.
 Water the soil first, and avoid letting the

 soil ball break apart, which can damage the roots.
 After transplanting,

 give no sun or liquid fertilizer the first week.

 40% humidity is best.
 If your plants seem to suffer from low humidity